salkuadrat/learning/packages/learning_object_detection/example/README.md

-# Learning Object Detection Example Project
+# ML Object Detection Example

 Demonstrates how to use the learning_object_detection plugin.

-## Getting Started